delgadoroberto/delgadoroberto/README.md

-# 🔐 Roberto | Cybersecurity Consultant
+# 🔐 Roberto Delgado | Cybersecurity Consultant

 Cybersecurity professional specializing in security analysis and vulnerability management, with strong experience in security controls and cloud environments.